AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 ### Extending `WCMUsePojo` {#extending-wcmusepojo}

 While there are a number of ways of incorporating a Java class with HTL, the simplest is to extend the `WCMUsePojo` class.
-For our example `/apps/my-example/component/info/Info.java`:
+For this example `/apps/my-example/component/info/Info.java`:

 ```java
 package apps.my_example.components.info;